Diaa0011/uplody_go/README.md

 ## Future work for this part:
 after finishing v2 based on medium article will start on letting aws handle uploading chunks

+## open personal questions for serach
+why usage of buffering?
+handling channels in ChunkLargeFiles blueprint (how it is organized)